 According to the terms of the agreements under which the revenue bonds were sold, the bonds are general obligations of VSC.
-The 2013, 2010 and 1998 Revenue Bonds are also collateralized by deposits held by the trustee in the Bond Fund.
-VSC is required to make payments to the trustee for deposit into the Bond Fund sufficient to pay the principal, interest and sinking fund requirements, when due.
+The 2013 and 2010 Revenue Bonds are also collateralized by deposits held by the trustee in the Bond Fund.
+VSC is required to make payments to the trustee for deposit into the Bond Fund sufficient to pay the principal and interest fund requirements, when due.